morlevy/QUIC_project/readme.md

 and a hands-on study."

 "Version Negotiation packets have no cryptographic protection" therefore we can do downgarde attack on the connection.

+"Retry packets use a fixed key and so similarly lack confidentiality and integrity protection."
+(RFC 9001)